naveenkumardb/Data-Engineer-Resume-LaTeX/README.md

 # LaTeX resume template

 This is the template I use for my own resume.
-I've compiled it with elements from several templates, including:
+I've forked this from compiled it with elements from https://github.com/opensorceror/Data-Engineer-Resume-LaTeX and below are the several templates which are utlized:

 1. [Carmine Spagnuolo's Twenty Seconds Curriculum Vitae](https://github.com/spagnuolocarmine/TwentySecondsCurriculumVitae-LaTex)
 2. [Carmine Benedetto's Smart Fancy LaTeX CV](https://github.com/neoben/smart-fancy-latex-cv)